Fully dedicated to Excipient Characterization

 Complementary to a Certificate of Analysis

-In the past decade analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of excipients.
+In the past fifteen years analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of excipients.
 For some excipients, up to one hundred unique batches of different grades and suppliers were analyzed to compile a knowledge database.

 With all this, Excipia can help your company to identify critical FRCs of excipients and combination of excipients in a formulation, or investigate batch to batch variability, select specific excipient batches or set in-house specifications for customized product properties.